ZergyPoo/zergypoo.github.io/aboutme.md

 - Conducting code reviews.
 - Setting direction for coding practices.
 - Meeting with clients to gather requirements and estimate projects.
+- A large mix of technology stacks, from Apex and LWC to Java, AngularJS and others.

 ### Force.com Developer Contractor (via ZeroRez)
 *February 2013 to June 2013*